 - Some fresh chopped basil leaves.

-- 2 tbsp of my basil simple syrup.
+- 2 tablespoon of my basil simple syrup.
 Bonus?
 You can also use this syrup to make my Watermelon Basil Mimosas!

 To make the sherbet, you'll add the ingredients to a high powered blender, and blend until smooth.
 Then transfer the mixture to a loaf pan or airtight container.
 Wrap tightly with plastic wrap or place the lid on, and freeze for at least 4 hours, or overnight.
 Scoop and serve as desired!